 Does the owner quit his own company?
 Unless it gets sold or goes bankrupt, that doesn’t make sense.
 When employees feel like they’re owners or investors, they do not simply grow at or with the company.
 They grow the company themselves.
 This only happens when they are listened to and have a voice in which direction to take.

 #2 Collective success is bound to happen.

 Ownership culture may sound like an improbable utopia or a ‘company communism’, or to some degree, a form of anarchy.
-But in Tasty Catering, this actually works--and it works excellently.
+But in Tasty Catering, this actually works–and it works excellently.
 Forbes awarded them as one of America’s Best Small companies.
-They were recognized as Wall Street Journal’s Best Small Workplace.
-They also received the APA National Award for Psychologically Healthiest Workplace, and 101 Best and Brightest Workplace National Award, among other badges of honor.
+It was recognized as the Wall Street Journal’s Best Small Workplace.
+The company also received the APA National Award for Psychologically Healthiest Workplace, and 101 Best and Brightest Workplace National Award, among other badges of honor.